Avoiding Graphic Installation Disasters

 Along the same vein, it is better to over-communicate with all project stakeholders than to just assume everyone is on the same page.
 This includes looping in the clients, the print shop, and the team that will be handling the installation, right from the start of the project.

-For many shops, the installation team may a third-party company they contract with to handle the on-site details, rather than being part of the company.
+For many shops, the installation team may be a third-party company it contracts with to handle the on-site details.
 Installation, after all, requires its own skill sets, and there are operations that specialize in doing nothing but wide-format installs.
-Ideally, especially when working with an outside contractor, the installation team use will be part of the conversation from the very beginning, rather than just being brought in at the end.
-If they are involved in the planning stages, they can often identify factors that might be an issue on installation day, allowing producers to mitigate problems long before they ever happen.
+Ideally, especially when working with an outside contractor, the installation team will be part of the conversation from the beginning of the process.
+If that team is involved in the planning stages, it can often identify factors that might be an issue on installation day, allowing producers to mitigate problems long before they ever happen.

 “It’s crucial for printers to collaborate closely with installers throughout the process, particularly when dealing with rigid signage and special elements,” Ballut says.
 “This collaboration allows for input from both perspectives, helping to streamline the installation process and to achieve the best possible results.
 Effective communication and teamwork can save time and prevent costly errors.”

-But these are just a few of the questions producers should ask.
-Most installers will tell you they have never been annoyed by being provided too much information — but they have all been burned by not having enough.
+These are just a few of the questions producers should ask.
+Most installers will say they have never been annoyed by having too much information — but they have all been burned by not having enough.

 Let’s be honest, even the best-planned installations will go wrong sometimes: it is unavoidable in this business.
-When that does happen, and if producers want to continue to cultivate a great relationship with the top installers in their market, then they souldn’t rush in to point fingers.
+When that does happen, and if producers want to continue to cultivate a great relationship with the top installers in their market, then they shouldn’t rush in to point fingers.
 Instead, they should work to determine what went wrong so they can all learn, avoid similar mistakes in the future, and work with the client and install team to reprint what’s needed and correct any mistakes.
 Laying blame won’t solve anything.
-It will just create resentment — and that’s the last thing you need when it comes to having installations that will hold up and look great until the time comes to replace them.

 Good installers are worth their proverbial weight in gold.
-Take the time to research all the installation service providers in your market and then go out of your way to cultivate great relationships with them.
-Talk to them to find out what they look for in a great printer partner, what types of information they specifically expect to have, and what resources they prefer to have available from you on installation day.
-Asking those questions will set you apart as a printer who understands that the job isn’t complete and the client isn’t happy unless the installation looks great — so ensuring the people you rely on to do that work enjoy working with you is a key factor in avoiding disasters down the line.
+Take the time to research all the installation service providers in the market and then go out of the way to cultivate great relationships with them.
+Talk to them to find out what they look for in a great printer partner, what types of information they specifically expect to have, and what resources they prefer to have available to them on installation day.
+Asking those questions will set any printer apart who understands that the job isn’t complete and the client isn’t happy unless the installation looks great.

 In the end, signage installation is a dynamic process with numerous, potentially challenging variables.
 But excellent planning and even better communication with everyone involved can mitigate many installation challenges long before they can occur.
 Installation day doesn’t have to be stressful — if you’re prepared well in advance.